pts/pts-tinype/README.txt

   Win32s.
 It's a GUI application, it uses MessageBox, loading it from USER32.DLL with LoadLibraryA.
 Built with MinGW GCC from a .c source and has SubsystemVersion 3.10 for Windows NT 3.1 compatibility.
+  In addition to the .c source, a bit-by-bit identical NASM reimplementation is also available (hh2tgn.nasm).
 * hh3tw.golden.exe (3072 bytes): Works on Windows NT 3.1 ...
 Windows 10 and
   Win32s.
 It's a GUI application, it uses MessageBox, loading it from USER32.DLL with LoadLibraryA.
 Built with OpenWatcom V2 owcc from a .c